fbertram/TuringTrader/DocFX/articles/qsg/CustomApplications.md

-# Creating Custom Applications
+# Building Custom Applications

-unfortunately, we didn't write this article yet.
+Custom applications allow you to integrate TuringTrader with other functionality, e.g., to implement automated trading.
+But, unfortunately, we didn't write this article yet.

 However, the dev-branch contains a working sample: [https://github.com/fbertram/TuringTrader/tree/develop/More/TuringTrader.CustomApp](https://github.com/fbertram/TuringTrader/tree/develop/More/TuringTrader.CustomApp)

 In a nutshell, this is what you need to do: